Curry, Warriors beat Suns 116-107 to regain top spot in NBA - NewsBreak

 Curry, Warriors beat Suns 116-107 to regain top spot in NBA

-PHOENIX — (AP) — The Golden State Warriors kept it close despite being short-handed, setting the stage for a player to take over down the stretch.

-One did — and it wasn't Stephen Curry.
-Otto Porter Jr. took late-game honors.

-Curry had 33 points, Porter scored seven of his 19 during a key late stretch and the Warriors regained to top spot in the NBA from Phoenix, beating the Suns 116-107 on Saturday.
+PHOENIX (AP) — Stephen Curry had 33 points, Otto Porter Jr. scored seven of his 19 during a key late stretch and the Golden State Warriors regained to top spot in the NBA from Phoenix, beating the Suns 116-107 on Saturday.

-“I drew up every play, I completely organized every aspect of it,” Warriors coach Steve Kerr said sarcastically.
-“Otto was great.
-He's just added so much to our team with his shooting from that position and his rebounding and defense.”

 Golden State arrived in the desert short-handed, missing three of its top four scorers to health and safety protocols: Andrew Wiggins, Damion Lee and Jordan Poole.